appsmithorg/appsmith-docs/core-concepts/connecting-ui-and-logic.md

 Adding the above text to a text widget will display "Hello John Doe" if **usersTable** has a row selected with a column where the name is John Doe.

-Similarly Logic can be added to this example to display something if no row is selected
+Similarly, Logic can be added to this example to display something if no row is selected

 ```javascript
 {{usersTable.selectedRow ?
 "Hello " + Table1.selectedRow.name : "Select a user" }}